sonic-net/SONiC/doc/mgmt/Management Framework.md

    {% endfor %}
 ```

+###### 3.2.2.1.7 Generic REST Client for CLI

+Actioner scripts can use the generic rest client **cli_client.py** to communicate to REST Server.
+It is a replacement for OpenAPI Client SDKs.
+This client is tailor made to connect to local REST Server and handle the CLI actioner usecases.

-###### 3.2.2.1.7 Workflow (to add a new CLI)
+###### 3.2.2.1.8 Workflow (to add a new CLI)

 The following steps are to be followed when a new CLI is to be added.
 1. Create an XML file that defines CLI command and parameters that the command requires.
 2. Define the CLI help string to be displayed and datatype for the parameters.
 New parameter types (PTYPES), macros, and entities can be defined and used in the XML files.
 Valid XML tags are defined in the `sonic-clish.xsd` file.
-3. Add the actioner to `<ACTION>` tag to run the wrapper script with the OpenAPI client method name and parameters
+3. Add the actioner to `<ACTION>` tag to run the wrapper script with the OpenAPI client method name and parameters or use the generic REST client to communicate with rest-server.
-4. Add the code to the wrapper script to construct the payload in `generate_body()` and handle the response
+4. Add the code to the wrapper script to construct the payload in `generate_body()` and handle the response.
-5. For ‘show’ commands, create a Jinja template to format the output
+5. For ‘show’ commands, create a Jinja template to format the output.

 ##### 3.2.2.2 REST Client SDK